cracked-machine/12VDualHalfWavePSU/Var2IDC.md

-## Programmable dual linear power supply
+## Bipolar Linear PSU

 <img src="AdjustablePSU/doc/AdjustablePSU3D.png" height="300" width="600" >

 N.B. *PSU* refers to this PCB circuit, *Wall Adaptor* refers to the AC-AC plug-in wall adaptor.
-If not explicitly stated the example of a 12V @ 1.5A PSU output using a 15VAC 3A wall adaptor will be used.
+If not explicitly stated the example - 12V @ 1.5A PSU output from a 15VAC 3A wall adaptor - will be used.

 ### Some notes regarding safety